Start of the Ice Cross Downhill season in Wagrain-Kleinarl

 Action on ice

-World class sports in the Salzburg world of sports
+World class sports in the Salzburger Sportwelt

-The Riders Cup reflects the rapid development this action-packed sport on ice has seen over the last several years.
+The Riders Cup reflects the rapid development which this action-packed sport on ice has seen over the last several years.
 The Riders Cup events are organized “by riders for riders” and are part of the Ice Cross Downhill World Championship.
-The athletes who participate in the Red Bull Crashed Ice and Riders Cup, practice all year round and come from various disciplines, from alpine skiing to mountain biking.
+The athletes who participate in the Red Bull Crashed Ice events and Riders Cups, practice all year round and come from various disciplines, from alpine skiing to mountain biking.

 „Riders Cup 2017 – See the fastest ice skaters live in Wagrain-Kleinarl."